Home page - When to visit? - Sights & activities - Day trips - Beaches - 2 days - 1 Week

 During working hours there is a tram departure every 20 minutes on Linha 1 or every 30 minutes on Linha 18 and 22.
 At each of the tram stops a current timetable is displayed.
 The Porto trams are operated by Sociedade de Transportes Colectivos do Porto (STCP) and the latest timetables can be seen on their website:

 (link opens new tab)

-The enjoyment of the tram, is having a seat and viewing the city from the ancient vehicle; this is no fun if you are forced to stand.
-More importantly than the timetables, is your position in the queue, if there is more than 15 people in front of you, come back later for a ride.
+The enjoyment of the tram is having a seat and viewing the city from the ancient vehicle; this is no fun if you are forced to stand.
+More importantly than the timetables, is your position in the queue, if there is more than 15 people in front of you, wait for the next one or come back later for a ride.